 Readers of Bankruptcy Soapbox vote for their favorite bits of bankruptcy and money advice with their eyeballs.

-I’ve tallied the eyeballs on the 48 posts written in 2018, and, cue the fanfare, present the top 10 most-read new posts for this year.
+I’ve tallied the eyeballs on the 48 posts written in 2018, and, cue the fanfare, present the top 10 most-read new posts for 2018.

 The pundit’s proposition that irresponsibility was the cause of bankruptcy made me furious.
 Four decades of bankruptcy practice suggests that the root causes of bankruptcy relief have much more to do with laudable human activities and unavoidable bad luck.
 See if you agree.

 Thirteen years after the miserably written bankruptcy reform act became law, the 9th Circuit Court of Appeals made one thing clear: the discharge in a Chapter 13 case wipes out the debtor’s personal liability for HOA dues that arose after the filing of the case.

 Filing bankruptcy automatically makes the continuation of most collection actions unlawful.
 That’s the power of bankruptcy.
 But that power has its limits.
 These five kinds of legal actions can proceed despite a bankruptcy filing.